 The UK’s changing relationship with the EU single market will create a condition of uncertainty that fleet operators will continually need to respond to.
-There will be intense negotiating, commencing this year, focussed on obtaining a workable trade deal that replaces the UK’s current arrangements within the single market.
-It is expected that the UK Government will take a pragmatic approach and retain most of the EU regulations and directives but the reality we all face is that any devaluation of sterling will put major cost pressures on the fleet supply chain as prices of vehicles, tyres and parts in turn will rise.
+There will be intense negotiating, commencing this year, focused on obtaining a workable trade deal that replaces the UK’s current arrangements within the single market.
+It is expected that the UK Government will take a pragmatic approach and retain most of the EU regulations and directives but the reality we all face is that any devaluation of sterling will put major cost pressures on the fleet supply chain as prices of vehicles, tyres and parts, in turn, will rise.

 Industry changes – 2017 onwards

 A small increase in the traditional fleet leasing market is expected, with growth increasing by 10% year-on-year in vans.
 This growth is a cumulative effect of the increase in online retailing and the trend for companies to downsize from small HGVs and reduce their compliance burden.
 The UK Leasing sector will see growth continue especially from the SME and consumer markets.